Code-Institute-Submissions/MS2-MemoryGame-2/README.md

 ## User Stories
 As a user, I would like to:

-See a visually appealing, challenging game!
+* See a visually appealing, challenging game!
-Be able to be 'competitive' and beat my own scores.
+* Be able to be 'competitive' and beat my own scores.
-Click any card as first card and card should turn.
+* Click on any card as first card and clicked card should turn.
-Click any card as second card and card should turn.
+* Click any card as second card and clicked card should turn.
-Be given rewarding feedback when cards match (colour scheme change and sound feedback) See cards flip back when there is no match, and be given feedback to indicate no match.
+* Be given rewarding feedback when cards match (colour scheme change and sound feedback)
-See the number of moves I have made so far and how long it has been since I started the game.
+* See cards flip back when there is no match, and be given feedback to indicate no match.
-Get confirmation when the game is finished.
+* Know the number of moves I have made so far and how long it has been since I started the game.
-Have the option to play again, and reset card deck.
+* Get confirmation and performance feedback when the game is finished.
-Have fun!
+* Have the option to play again, and reset card deck.